cvvsu/LSTa/README.md

 To speed up training, you can choose distributed training: DP or DDP.
 Note that PyTorch has a new version of DDP, and we do not run on DDP.
 So, if you want to use DDP, it is on your own risk.

-We use DP on a machine with 4 NVIDIA V100 GPU, and thus the learning rate is accordingly 0.00004.
+We use DP on a machine with 4 NVIDIA V100 GPUs, and thus the learning rate is accordingly 0.00004.

 `pad_size` is applied to avoid overfitting.